-- □ 7.
-Any modification of the additional conditions specified in items A through E above must be supported by a specific assessed need and justified in the person-centered POC.
-The following requirements must be documented in the person-centered POC: - A. Identify a specific and individualized assessed need.
+7. Any modification of the additional conditions specified in items A through E above, must be supported by a specific assessed need and justified in the person-centered service plan.
+The following requirements must be documented in the person-centered service plan: